CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 * updates the states of the registrable objects of all types; the states depend on the time and other states that are set manually
-* notifies registrars and end-users (contacts) about state changes:
+* notifies registrars and end users (contacts) about state changes:
    * generates poll messages to notify registrars
    * generates emails to notify contacts
    * generates letters for domain deletion warning